 If you don’t need to go via Singapore, then another option would be to fly through Kuala Lumpur on AirAsia.
 I did a dummy booking and a round trip ticket from Manila to Penang cost almost PHP 9,000 per person without baggage allowance.

 I’m not an expert on Penang but I do hope that you find this guide useful.
 I’m only sharing some of the things I learned from our trip.
 If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
-I’d love to hear from you.
+You’re welcome to join our Facebook Travel Group as well.
+We’d love to hear from you.

 Thanks for stopping by and have a delicious time in Penang!